starsnatched/bot3-discord/README.md

 After installing Ollama, run:
 ```
-ollama pull deepseek-r1:8b
+ollama pull huihui_ai/deepseek-r1-abliterated:14b
 ollama pull nomic-embed-text
 ```

 NOTE: Only "native thinker" models work well with this Discord bot for now.
-Currently the best thinker model is `deepseek-r1`.
+Currently the best thinker model for this Discord bot is `huihui_ai/deepseek-r1-abliterated:14b`.

-The model `deepseek-r1:8b (4.9GB)` can be ran on any device with ~18GB of available RAM/VRAM (at 64,000 token context window).
+The model `huihui_ai/deepseek-r1-abliterated:14b (9GB)` can be ran on any device with ~11GB of available RAM/VRAM (at 32,000 token context window).
 It runs really fast on a CPU.
 The LLM performs surprisingly well for its size, and is highly reliable.
 You will also need more RAM/VRAM for the Text-to-Speech model, as well as the embedding model.
 Both of them are really small, so you don't need a lot more to run those.

+Model `huihui_ai/deepseek-r1-abliterated:14b` is "abliterated," which means the LLM's ability to represent the refusal direction has been removed, essentially means it's uncensored.
+It'll answer NSFW, or harmful prompts, without refusing.

 Also no data is collected to train the model, so it's a great piece of mind.

-I have set the context window to 64,000.
-However, you can increase this up to 131,072.
-If you do so, the LLM will consume a lot more RAM/VRAM, and the quality of the output will degrade.

 Then, change `.env` as such:

 ```
 OLLAMA_HOST=http://localhost:11434
-OLLAMA_MODEL=deepseek-r1:8b
+OLLAMA_MODEL=huihui_ai/deepseek-r1-abliterated:14b
 OLLAMA_EMBEDDING_MODEL=nomic-embed-text
-OLLAMA_NUM_CTX=64000
+OLLAMA_NUM_CTX=32000

 BACKEND_TYPE=ollama
 ```